homeopathic doctor

 Soma

-Physically stress is predisposed to by the many unnatural or noxious physical influences around us these days and also by our poor nutritional status.
+Physically stress is tension.
+It is predisposed to by the many unnatural or noxious influences of our own design, poor nutritional status, lack of movement and ‘flow’ and emotional suppression.
 Compared to 30 years ago, our bodily mineral levels have steadily declined while toxin levels have increased.
 We are physiologically running on empty (especially those carrying too much weight).
 Now factor in lack of exercise, insufficient quality sleep, unhealthy habits, treadmill lifestyles, London living...

 Effects of stress